gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 shake step counter
 -------------------------

-| The code below checks for a shake gesture and adds 1 to the steps variable it the gesture is True.
+| The code below checks for a shake gesture and adds 1 to the count variable it the gesture is True.

 .. code-block:: python

     from microbit import *

-    steps=0
+    count = 0

     while True:
         if accelerometer.was_gesture('shake'):
-            steps += 1
+            count += 1
-            display.show(steps)
+            display.show(count)

 ----